kevinboone/kzgrep/README.md

 ### File type detection

-Like `grep`, `kzgrep` divides files (that is, file entries in zipfiles) as either 'text' or 'binary'.
+Like `grep`, `kzgrep` divides files (that is, file entries in zipfiles) into 'text' and 'binary'.
 It does this by reading up to a few hundred bytes from the start of the entry, and testing whether they can be interpreted as ASCII or UTF8.
-This approach is not foolproof -- some single-byte encodings that _could_ potentially be treated as text will be considered binary, and some kinds of non-text file could conceivably be treaed as text -- particular small files.
+This approach is not foolproof -- some single-byte encodings that _could_ potentially be treated as text will be considered binary, and some kinds of non-text file could conceivably be treated as text -- particular small files.
 There are command-line options to control how file entries are interpreted, if `kzgrep` guesses wrongly.
 It should be remembered, however, that text files in an encoding other than the platform's